-Research objectives: The key research questions that you wish to address as part of the project should be clearly listed.
+Research objectives: The key research questions you wish to address as part of the project should be listed.
 Narrow down the focus of your research and aim for not more than four objectives.
 Your research objectives should be linked with the aim of the study or a hypothesis.

-Literature Research: Consult with your supervisor to check if you are required to use any specific academic sources as part of the literature review process, If that is not the case then do your own investigation to find out the most relevant theories, journals, books, schools of thoughts and publications that will be used to construct arguments in your literature research.
+Literature Research: Consult with your supervisor to check if you are required to use any specific academic sources as part of the literature review process, If that is not the case then do your investigation to find out the most relevant theories, journals, books, schools of thoughts and publications that will be used to construct arguments in your literature research.

-References: The list of academic sources used to gather information for the proposal paper will be listed under this section using the appropriate referencing style.
+References: The list of academic sources used to gather information for the proposed paper will be listed under this section using the appropriate referencing style.
 Ask your supervisor which referencing style you are supposed to follow.

 This is perhaps the most critical stage of the dissertation writing process.
-One should not waste their time by using outdated and irrelevant academic sources that are likely to put hard work in jeopardy.
+One should not waste their time using outdated and irrelevant academic sources that are likely to put hard work in jeopardy.

-Finding relevant and highly authentic reference resources is the key to succeeding in the dissertation project so it is advised to not rush this process.
+Finding relevant and highly authentic reference resources is the key to succeeding in the dissertation project, so it is advised not to rush this process.
 Here are some of the things that should be considered when conducting research.

 This is true especially for undergraduate and Masters level dissertations that must be delivered within a specific timeframe.
 So it is important to know when to stop!
 Making a timeline at this stage will help you stay organized without losing sight of the goal you want to achieve.